German unemployment falls for fourth straight month in March

 Germany's unemployment rate is considerably lower than the euro zone average, where the jobless rate was at 11.9 percent in February, data from Eurostat showed on Tuesday.

-"The German Labor market is well on track and that raises the risk the Labor market is getting a bit tighter, so there's a chance this will lead to higher wage increases," said Schulz, adding that strikes by pilots and public sector workers pointed to the employees' strength in wage negotiations.
+"The German labour market is well on track and that raises the risk the labour market is getting a bit tighter, so there's a chance this will lead to higher wage increases," said Schulz, adding that strikes by pilots and public sector workers pointed to the employees' strength in wage negotiations.

-A strong Labor market, combined with moderate inflation and low interest rates which encourage consumers to spend rather than save, should boost private consumption in Germany.
+A strong labour market, combined with moderate inflation and low interest rates which encourage consumers to spend rather than save, should boost private consumption in Germany.

 That was borne out by data on Monday showing retail sales rose for a second straight month while last week a survey showed German consumer morale held steady at its highest level in more than seven years.